learningequality/ka-lite/docs/installguide/system_requirements.rst

 Please note that during the very first run or after upgrades or installation of new languages, the server has to scan for videos and update its database.
-If you have very small devices, this one-time action will require a lot of time.
+If you have a slower device, this one-time action will require a lot of time.

 Getting the videos